ArshRomana1/ArshdeepsBookStore/README.txt

 1719
 Edited the homeContoller.cs tp explicit define the customer and moved the Home folder from views to the view in the "Customer"

+1726
+Modified the homeconroller's Namespace

+1729
+Trying to run the Application